simonliuanu/PeakNote/Personas,UserStories&MVP.md

 - Pain Points: Missing or incomplete meeting documentation can lead to regulatory issues

-- PeakNote Value: Receives comprehensive meeting summaries directly in Outlook that can be easily archived for audit purposes and compliance documentation.
-Ensures regulatory requirements by allowing a structured markdown preview before finalizing records.
+- PeakNote Value: Receives meeting mintues directly in Outlook that can be easily archived for audit purposes and compliance documentation.
+Ensures regulatory requirements by allowing a structured  preview before editing and shareing.

 ---